earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 ### Type Hints

-From the way we create data classes and named tuples, it’s easy to see how data classes support type hints out of the box.
+From the way we create data classes and named tuples, it's easy to see how data classes support type hints out of the box.

 Since Python 3.6, you can use `NamedTuple` from the [typing](https://docs.python.org/3/library/typing.html) module to add type hints for fields.